samlawski/codecookies/flask-tutorial/v1/04-static-files.md

 Now, save the file.

 Next, we'll use the `url_for` function again.
-Remember, we've added that before to get the URL of specific routes.
+Remember, when you learned about [routing](/flask-tutorial/v1/routing/#more-routes) you added the `url_for` function to your application's Python code to get the URL of specific routes.

 ```py
 from flask import Flask, redirect, url_for, render_template
 ```

 You can also use it to get the URL of static files!
-Just as a reminder: `url_for` will return a URL as a string.
+Just as a reminder: `url_for` is a Python function that is built into Flask and will return a URL as a string.
 In our case, we want it to return the URL to a static file in our **static** folder.
 To do that, we would write this:

 ```py
 url_for('static', filename='css/main.css')